Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Results

 This scaling with DM mass holds for $m_{\rm DM}\gtrsim 2\times 10^{-14}$~eV for our 0.2~mg mass sensor but only for $m_{\rm DM}\gtrsim 4\times 10^{-14}$~eV for the 0.8~g mass sensor due to seismic noise dominating below this point.

 In Fig.~\ref{fig:bounds_B-L} we show the projected sensitivity to $g_\text{B-L}$ at SNR~$=1$ for $m=0.2$~mg (green) and for $m=0.8$~g (orange line), assuming the integration times stated above.

-We ignore the small steps induced by the $\epsilon$-sized discretisation of our DM frequency scan, and assume that the quantum noises are optimised at each frequency.
+For the 0.2~mg mass we assume that the SQL scan is performed in 20 bins, whose widths are set according the criterion above, with the lower endpoint of the first bin, $f_1$, at 5 Hz.
+For the 0.8~g mass we instead take $f_1 = 10$ Hz owing to the fact that seismic noise dominates below this frequency, rendering optimisation of the quantum noises largely redundant.
 As expected, the sensitivity becomes limited by seismic noise at low frequencies, resulting in a rapid increase in the projected exclusion bounds.
-In the future some of this inaccessible parameter space could be recovered by making use of differential measurements between two sensors of different materials, although as discussed in Sec.~\ref{sec:noises} improvements to sensor fabrication and a lower residual gas pressure would also be required to reach the quantum floor.
+In the future some of this inaccessible parameter space could be recovered by placing the experiment underground where seismic noises are typically lower, or making use of differential measurements between two sensors of different materials, although as discussed in Sec.~\ref{sec:noises} improvements to sensor fabrication and a lower residual gas pressure would also be required to reach the quantum floor.
 Without these improvements in pressure and fabrication, the total noise would be constant in this region and bounds would behave as $g_\text{B-L}\propto m_\text{DM}^{1/2}$ below $m_{\rm DM}\approx 2\times 10^{-14}$~eV (for a 0.2~mg sensor), due to the fact that since $N$ is fixed, the integration time is greater for lower DM masses.